zoddDev/dotfiles/README.md

 ```
 theme        - installs <THEME_NAME> theme
-all          - installs all packages and finally installs selected theme if 2nd argument exists
+all          - installs all packages and finally installs <THEME_NAME> theme if this argument was passed
 ```

 where